Chege1234/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 15 moves all files beginnig with a capital letter into another directory script 16 deletes all files in the current working directory that end with ~ script 17 creates multiple directories in another directory
+script 15 moves all files beginnig with a capital letter into another directory script 16 deletes all files in the current working directory that end with ~ script 17 creates multiple directories in another directory script 18 lists all the files and directories of the current directory seperated by commas